jdberry/tag/README.md

 This file searches across your local filesystem for all files that contain the specified tags.

+Prebuild Packages
+---
+There is no binary installer yet, but you may install **tag** using the following package managers:

+* MacPorts

+	sudo port install tag

 Building and Installing
 ---
-You must have Xcode installed to build/install.
-There is no binary installer yet.
+You must have Xcode or the Command Line Tools installed to build/install.

 To build without installing: